StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Functional testing of the application in the test environment (this could be automated further and enhanced with load-tests).
 * Deployment of the application in the production environment after successful outcome of the test run has been confirmed.

-### Function Testing of a Machine Learning Microservice inside the Continuous Integration / Continuous Deployment Pipeline
+### Functional Testing of a Machine Learning Microservice inside the Continuous Integration / Continuous Deployment Pipeline
 Any change to the application must be deployed & tested in the test-environment before being deployed in the production environment.
 This gives the organization the confidence, that the service can be provided to it's customers.
 In this project this is implemented by making a reference call to the machine learning microservice and comparing the outcome with an expected outcome.